Background

 3.52

-Marketing communications must not use the Royal Arms or Emblems without prior permission from the Lord Chamberlain's office.
+Marketing communications must not use the Royal Arms or Emblems in a misleading way that implies due authorisation or approval by a member of the Royal Family where none has been given.
+If such authorisation or approval is required (which it normally will be), the Lord Chamberlain’s Office should be contacted in the first instance.
 References to a Royal Warrant should be checked with the Royal Warrant Holders' Association.

 Guarantees and after-sales service